razi-cmu/CPS190/Class Code Week 2.md

 ```

 ### Integer
 An integer is a whole number that can be positive, negative, or zero, representing discrete values like counts or indexes.
+The program below helps in finding the area of the Triangle.

 ```python
 base = 10